World's eyes turn to sport as Russian Winter Games hit stride

 Norwegian Marit Bjoergen, dubbed the "Iron Lady" and the most successful athlete of the 2010 Games with five medals, won the cross-country skiathlon.

-Sven Kramer of the Netherlands successfully defended his 5,000 metres title in an Olympic record time at the Adler Arena.
+Sven Kramer of the Netherlands successfully defended his 5,000 meters title in an Olympic record time at the Adler Arena.

 Looking ahead to Sunday's big draw, the men's downhill, American Bode Miller laid bare the dangers faced by competitors when he said the treacherous Rosa Khutor piste "could kill you".